 Today, German Riesling is an integral part of the wine lists of the finest restaurants wordwide.
-At the same time, interest in other German grapes, such as Pinots (Spätburgunder, Grauburgunder, Weissburgunder), Silvaner, and Gewürztraminer, is growing.
+At the same time, interest in other German grapes, such as Pinots (Spätburgunder, Grauburgunder, Weissburgunder), Silvaner, and Gewürztraminer, continues to grow.
 High time to publish this handbook to help wine enthusiasts learn more about our wines - from their beginnings 2,000 years ago to the present.
-Germany's new generation of young winemakers has vision and a goal: to make some of the best white and red wines of the world.
+Germany's new generation of young winemakers has vision and a goal: to make some of the best white and red wines in the world.

 When it comes to quality and image, German wines have earned high marks, especially in recent years.
 Only a century ago, German Rieslings were as highly acclaimed - and as expensive - as the wines from the leading châteaux of Bordeaux.
 In the course of the turbulent 20th century, German wines fell out of fashion internationally.
-There has been a great turnabout during the past decade, marking one of the most successful periods in the history of winemaking along the Rhine, Mosel, and their tributaries.
+The past decade, however, marks one of the most successful periods in the history of winemaking along the Rhine, Mosel, and their tributaries.
 Fewer than 2% of the world's vineyards are located in Germany; the majority of German wines are consumed domestically.
 Yet, demand from other countries is growing.
-On average, some 20% of Germany's wine production is exported.
+On average, more than 10% of Germany's wine production is exported.

-At this writing, the USA is by far the most important export market for German wine.
-Nearly 100 million euros, equal to nearly 30% of all export earnings, are achieved in this market alone, followed by Great Britain and the Netherlands.
-Scandinavian countries show increasing growth.
-Asian markets, particularly China, Japan, and India, are promising markets for the future, not least due to the "perfect pairing" of Asian cuisines with the cool climate wines of Germany, white and red.
+As of this writing, the USA is by far the most important export market for German wine.
+More than 80 million euros, equal to about 26% of all export earnings, are achieved in this market alone, followed by the Netherlands and Norway.
+All Scandinavian countries show increasing growth.
+Asian markets, particularly China, Japan, and India, are promising markets for the future, not least due to the "perfect pairing" of Asian cuisines with the cool climate wines of Germany, both white and red.